-Thanks to COVID, most of us aren’t traveling far from home anytime soon.
-That has meant more people are taking to road trips, RV’ing, and old-fashioned camping.
-The latter is the perfect form of pandemic-friendly travel with plenty of fresh air, wide-open spaces, and no one else around except you and maybe a significant other and a dog.
-But, being outdoors more also means more chances of getting stuck in bad weather.
+Camping is ultimately the perfect form of pandemic-friendly travel with plenty of fresh air, wide-open spaces, and no one else around except you and maybe a significant other and a dog.
+Although heading to the great outdoors also means more chances of getting stuck in bad weather.

 Camping in the rain needn’t be a miserable ordeal, though.
-Thanks to modern technology, there’s plenty of gear on the market to help keep you comfortable in wet weather.
+Thanks to modern technology, there’s plenty of gear on the market to help keep you comfortable in wet weather, this includes your trusty umbrella.
 Plus, by remembering a few techniques for prepping your campsite and some clever rainy day camping hacks, you can turn your sodden outdoor experience into a pleasure despite the drizzle or downpour.
-Here are eight of our top rain camping tips when Mother Nature decides not to cooperate.
+Here are some of our top rain camping tips when Mother Nature decides not to cooperate.

 Wear the Right Clothing for Camping in the Rain